 Earlier in his career, Mr. Schwartz served under United States Attorney Rudolph Giuliani as the Chief of the Criminal Division in the Southern District of New York.
 In that post, he had direct responsibility for overseeing prosecutions related to financial and business fraud, organized crime, and other types of white collar crime.

 Among the assignments he has had over the years are:

-- Currently serving as the independent compliance expert to a special committee of the Board of SAIC, arising out of the “CityTime” investigation being conducted by the U.S. Attorney’s Office for the Southern District of New York and the New York City Department of Investigation;
+- Served as the independent compliance expert to a special committee of the Board of SAIC, arising out of the “CityTime” investigation being conducted by the U.S. Attorney’s Office for the Southern District of New York and the New York City Department of Investigation;

 - Appointed monitor in December 2010 by the U.S. Attorney for the Southern District of New York in its Non Prosecution Agreement with Deutsche Bank AG in a matter involving the bank’s participation and implementation of fraudulent tax shelters;

 - Appointed Receiver of the Madoff-related Merkin hedge funds, which includes making investment decisions, managing litigation and investor relations;

 - Selected by the CFTC and the Fraud Section of the Department of Justice to monitor BP trading activities, arising out of BP’s settlement of illegal trading activities investigated by DOJ and CFTC;